Rivalea Bungowannah Piggery Biogas Project

 Project Information:

-The Rivalea Bungowannah Piggery Biogas Project is an emissions avoidance project located in the locality of Bungowannah, New South Wales.
-The facility is situated approximately 15 kilometres northwest of the major regional centre of Albury, near the border of Victoria.
-Registered in January 2013, the project operates within the Riverina region, a significant agricultural hub known for extensive livestock grazing, cropping, and irrigation schemes along the Murray River.
+The Rivalea Bungowannah Piggery Biogas Project is an animal effluent management project located in Bungowannah, New South Wales, approximately 16km northwest of the major regional city of Albury.
+Registered in January 2013, the project operates within the wider Riverina region, an area heavily utilised for mixed farming, grazing, and intensive agriculture.
+The facility captures and combusts methane generated from piggery manure, preventing it from being released into the atmosphere.